 I hope that some day, hopefully in the near future, fireworks would no longer be used and we could celebrate Guy Fawkes Night and New Year’s Eve together with our pets. ❤️🐈

-They bring distress to those with PTSD, veterans, survivors of gun violence
+They bring distress to veterans, survivors of gun violence, and those with PTSD

 For people with post-traumatic stress, the sounds and flashes from fireworks can be triggers and make their symptoms worse.
 For many people, the days when the rest of us are having a celebration, for them these same days are a challenge and a struggle to try and avoid any sudden noises that resemble gunshots.
 When it’s all around you, it’s not easy to avoid. 😟

 There are people who wake up terrified during the night, covered in sweat, due to the loud noises transporting them back to their time in war, or back to a mass shooting.
-Imagine how frustrating and horrible this must be, to go through this while everyone else is out there celebrating, contributing to your symptoms and not doing anything to stop, doing it again next time, and the next, even when they see this being mentioned in the media every year nowadays.
+Imagine how frustrating and horrible this must be, to go through this while everyone else is out there celebrating, contributing to your symptoms and not doing anything to stop.
+And they do it again next time, and the next, even when they see this being mentioned in the media every year nowadays.

 Let's leave the fireworks in the past